 It is in the south of the Saint-Germain-des-Prés neighborhood that the institution of Parisian fashion arose.

 Today, Le Bon Marché is no longer such a good deal.
-In fact, the brands offered by the store are mostly high end name brands like Kenzo, Givency, Marc Jacobs, and plenty others.
+In fact, the brands offered by the store are mostly high-end name brands like Kenzo, Givenchy, Marc Jacobs, and plenty others.

 6) Musée du Luxembourg